wowoke/Bachelor-Thesis/README.md

 ```

 This step will generate a `.yaml` configuration file under the default path.
 Based on your actual setup (e.g., number of GPUs), choose appropriate options.
+You can refer to the default_config.yaml file, which contains the settings we use.

 Then launch the script using: